 While there is plenty of lake land in Oklahoma, it has more man-made bodies of water of this size than any other state in the USA.

 Famous people to come from Oklahoma include the actor James Garner, legendary baseball player Mickey Mantle, actors Brad Pit and Jeanne Tripplehorn, and singer Reba McIntire.

-Do you know any fun, strange or just simply interesting facts about Oklahoma that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Oklahoma?
+Share them in the comments below!